 Does SEO Really Matter?

-Think of it like this: someone types “A-5 Wagyu Beef Brisket” into Google.
-Your website with its delicious A-5 Wagyu Beef Brisket selection is one of the top search results.
+Think of it like this: someone types “Best Paint Color for a Living Room” into Google.
+Your website (for your imaginary painting business) is one of the top search results.
 The good news is you didn’t pay to be there.
 That free advertising is pushing traffic to your website.
 So, yes, SEO really matters.

 How SEO Can Help Your Business